-Searching around online, I found a simple key organizer that I absolutely loved at Pottery Barn.
+Searching around online, I found a simple key rack that I absolutely loved at Pottery Barn.
 Nice clean lines.
 Lots of hooks.
 But, I didn’t want to pay the asking price.
 This looked like something I could make myself for less.
-So instead of point, click, buy … I drove to Michael’s and Lowes Home Improvement for supplies:
+So instead of point, click, buy … I drove to Michael’s and Lowes Home Improvement for supplies and made my own.

 - (1) 9″x12″ white frame